What questions are being asked in the 2021 survey?

 How many schools are taking part?
 Over what period of time?

-This year’s Census At School survey officially runs from May 10, 2021 until July 9, 2021.
+This year’s Census At School survey officially runs from May 10, 2021 until the end of 2022.
 Participating schools are published here.

 What age groups are involved?